First Nations Health Cultural Programs

 - if you are interested in having traditional foods during your stay in the hospital, please ask your Health & Social Liaison Worker for more information

-All meat comes from local hunters, outfitters or conservation officers and our Traditional Foods Program is always looking for donations of big game.
-If you are interested in giving or would like more information, please contact the Cultural Programs Coordinator at 867-393-8891.
+All wild game comes from local hunters, outfitters or conservation officers.
+Our Traditional Foods Program is always looking for more donations.
+If you are interested in giving or would like more information, please contact the Cultural Programs Coordinator at 867-393-8876.

 We also provide awareness of traditional medicines and assist First Nations, Metis and Inuit patients to access traditional healing methods during their hospital stay.